jacques-blom/blog/ckiq1q0jd009nubs1fbvp6s49.md

 Now you know how to set up MSW to test your front end, and how to write those tests.
 There is still plenty more to cover.
 In my next post we'll look at:

-1. Testing POST requests (testing inserting and updating tasks)
+1. Testing POST requests (testing inserting and updating tasks).
 1. Testing requests that have route parameters.
-1. Testing the list of tasks instead of just the empty state
+1. Testing the list of tasks instead of just the empty state.
 1. What is useful to test, and what isn't.
 1. Where to put your tests.
 1. And much more.